SolaceSamples/solace-samples-semp/docs/_tutorials/curl.md

 ## Summary

-At this point, you have created, retrieved, updated and deleted a client username object using SEMP.
+At this point, you have created, retrieved, updated and deleted a Client Username object using SEMP.
 The examples used `curl` to send and receive the HTTP requests, but you can adapt the steps to any programming language of your choice.

 SEMP is an extensive API that lets you configure anything on your Solace message router so there is a lot more to understand.
 If you want to know more, either you can get more familiar with the SEMP concepts by checking out the [user guide]({{ site.docs-overview }}){:target="_top"} or you can see the full [developer documentation for the API]({{ site.docs-api }}){:target="_top"}.